H20Zhang/H20Zhang.github.io/_pages/about.md

 ### News

+Currently, I am leading the development/research of next-generation AI accelerated data systems and the research of knowledge system at Huawei.

+We are actively seeking talented individuals for full-time positions and internships who share our passion for systems research and development.
+If you are interested, please reach out with your details or resume!

 - 05/2024 One paper accepted by VLDB'24 Research Track.
 Congrats to Guanghua Li and My colloborators!
+- 10/2023 Two paper accepted by ICDE'24 Research Track.
+- 05/2023 One paper accepted by The VLDB Journal.
 - 10/2022 Join Huawei Cloud Database Innovation Lab!

 ### Biography